Gender by Ivan Illich

 Voices: A Memoir by Frederic Prokosch

-Son of the Revolution by Liang Heng, by Judith Shapiro
+Son of the Revolution by Liang Heng and Judith Shapiro

 Circa 1600:A Revolution of Style in Italian Painting by S.J.
 Freedberg